anggono/docs/quick.md

 		Users!
 	@stop

-Some of this syntax probably looks quite strange to you.
-That's because we're using Laravel's templating system: Blade.
-Blade is very fast, because it is simply a handful of regular expressions that are run against your templates to compile them to pure PHP.
+Beberapa dari syntax ini mungkin terlihat cukup aneh untuk Anda.
+Itu karena kami menggunakan Blade, sistem templating Laravel.
+Blade membuat pengerjaan menjadi sangat cepat, karena sedikit dari regular expressions sederhana yang dijalankan berbeda dengan templates Anda yang langsung meng-compile nya menjadi pure PHP.
 Blade provides powerful functionality like template inheritance, as well as some syntax sugar on typical PHP control structures such as `if` and `for`.
 Check out the [Blade documentation](/docs/templates) for more details.

 Now that we have our views, let's return it from our `/users` route.
 Instead of returning `Users!` from the route, return the view instead: